-If you completed your International Baccalaureate exam before graduating from high school, you could be able to transfer applicable credits to your UMUC degree.
+If you completed your International Baccalaureate exam before graduating from high school, you could be able to transfer applicable credits to your UMGC degree.

 Course Challenge Exams

-After you are a student at UMUC, you can apply for a Course Challenge exam (offered through our Prior Learning program).
-In this program, you can earn credit by taking the equivalent of the final exam for a UMUC course.
+After you are a student at UMGC, you can apply for a Course Challenge exam (offered through our Prior Learning program).
+In this program, you can earn credit by taking the equivalent of the final exam for a UMGC course.

 Foreign Language Examinations